Paliperidone (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.
-Swallow the tablet with a liquid, such as water or juice.
+Swallow the tablet with a liquid.

 - If you take the extended-release tablet, part of the tablet may pass into your stools.
 This is normal and is nothing to worry about.